katkibutiri/Titanic-Machine-Learning-Competition/README.md

-Titanic Machine Learning Competition
+**Titanic Machine Learning Competition** **Description**
-Welcome to the legendary Titanic ML competition on Kaggle!
-This challenge serves as an excellent entry point into the world of machine learning competitions and provides an opportunity to familiarize yourself with the Kaggle platform.

-Description
-The sinking of the Titanic is one of the most infamous shipwrecks in history.
-On April 15, 1912, during its maiden voyage, the RMS Titanic sank after colliding with an iceberg.
-Tragically, there were not enough lifeboats for all passengers and crew, resulting in the loss of 1502 lives out of 2224.
+The Titanic disaster remains one of the most infamous shipwrecks in history.
+On April 15, 1912, the RMS Titanic sank after hitting an iceberg during its maiden voyage.
+Tragically, there were not enough lifeboats for all passengers and crew, resulting in the loss of 1,502 lives out of 2,224 onboard.

-This competition tasks participants with building a predictive model to answer the question: "What sorts of people were more likely to survive?" using passenger data such as name, age, gender, socio-economic class, etc.
+This competition invites participants to build a predictive model to determine the likelihood of survival based on passenger data, including features such as name, age, gender, and socio-economic class.
+The central question is: "What kinds of people were more likely to survive?"

-Getting Started
-To join the competition, click the "Join Competition" button to create an account and gain access to the competition data.
-You can find more details about the challenge description and accept the competition rules on the Kaggle platform.

-Recommended Tutorial
-We highly recommend Alexis Cook’s Titanic Tutorial, which provides a step-by-step guide on making your first submission.
-Additionally, you can use the starter notebook provided to kickstart your project.

-How Kaggle’s Competitions Work
-Join the Competition: Read about the challenge description, accept the Competition Rules, and gain access to the competition dataset.

-Get to Work: Download the data and build models on it locally or on Kaggle Notebooks, our no-setup, customizable Jupyter Notebooks environment with free GPUs.

-Make a Submission: Upload your prediction as a submission on Kaggle and receive an accuracy score.

-Check the Leaderboard: See how your model ranks against other participants on the Kaggle leaderboard.

-Improve Your Score: Explore the discussion forum to find tutorials and insights from other competitors to enhance your model.

-Competition Data
-In this competition, you'll have access to two similar datasets: train.csv and test.csv.

-train.csv: Contains details of a subset of the passengers on board (891) and reveals whether they survived or not, known as the "ground truth". test.csv: Contains similar information but does not disclose the "ground truth" for each passenger.
-Your task is to predict these outcomes for the 418 passengers in the test dataset.
-Explore the datasets further in the "Data" tab and submit your model to see where it stands on the Kaggle leaderboard.

-For more discussions and insights, join our Kaggle Discord server: https://discord.gg/kaggle
+**Approach
+Model Used**
+For this competition, a Random Forest classifier was employed to predict passenger survival.
+Random Forest is an ensemble learning method that combines multiple decision trees to improve predictive accuracy and control overfitting.

+**Model Evaluation**
+The performance of the Random Forest model was evaluated using several metrics:

+Accuracy: The proportion of correctly predicted survival outcomes.
+Precision: The proportion of true positive predictions among all positive predictions.
+Recall: The proportion of actual positives correctly identified by the model.
+F1 Score: The harmonic mean of precision and recall, providing a balanced measure of performance.
+Cross-validation was utilized to ensure the model's reliability and generalizability, helping to prevent overfitting and validate its effectiveness on unseen data.